AdaCore/spark2014/docs/lrm/source/statements.rst

 .. _tu-pr-proof_pragmas-01:

-1. Pragma Assert_And_Cut is the same as a pragma Assert except it also acts as a cut point in formal verification.
+1. Pragma Assert_And_Cut is an assertion the same as a pragma Assert except it also acts as a cut point in formal verification.
 The cut point means that a prover is free to forget all information about modified variables that has been established from the statement list before the cut point.
 Only the given Boolean expression is carried forward.

 .. _tu-pr-proof_pragmas-02:

-2. Pragma Assume is the same as a pragma Assert except that there is no proof obligation to prove the truth of the Boolean expression that is its actual parameter.
+2. Pragma Assume is an assertion the same as a pragma Assert except that there is no proof obligation to prove the truth of the Boolean expression that is its actual parameter.
 [Pragma Assume indicates to proof tools that the expression can be assumed to be True.]

 .. _etu-proof_pragmas-ss: